skberkeley/CNLDocs/docs/documentation/tables.md

 ### `Tables.get_table_names(only_user_tables: bool = True)`

-Returns the names of the tables in the tool.
+Returns a list of the names of the tables in the tool.

 - `only_user_tables : bool` - If True, only returns the names of user-created tables.